AhmedMohamed800/simple_shell/README.md

 # Simple Shell!

-i'm typing this after i have done the project and i want to say this project and want to mention that **this project was really really challenging** im rally proud fromwhat i did <sub>Dinamow</sub> and my friend <sub>Ahmed</sub>
+We're typing this message as memory that we did the project together.
+We want to say that **this project was really challenging**.
+We'reproud of what we've done. - Ahmed & Dinamow

 ## The main idea